-Singapore Sports School Badminton Academy has a close partnership with Singapore Badminton Association, where about 80 per cent of our badminton players, upon entering the Sports School, are inducted into SBA’s National Intermediate Squad.
-This gives our student-athletes an advantage in entering the national senior team.
+Singapore Sports School Badminton Academy has a close partnership with Singapore Badminton Association (SBA).
+About 80 per cent of our badminton players, upon entering the Sports School, are inducted into SBA’s National Intermediate Squad (NIS), giving our student-athletes an advantage in entering the national senior team.

-The SWS badminton players are coached by NIS Youth Coach Kelvin Ho who is seconded from SBA.
-The unique collaboration with SBA also sees Sports School’s coaches doubling up as NIS coaches.
-This results in a greater alignment of the Badminton Academy’s programme to the national setup’s.
+Badminton Academy student-athletes in the School-Within-A-School (SWS) programme are coached by NIS Youth Coach Kelvin Ho who is seconded from SBA.
+The unique collaboration with SBA also sees Sports School’s coaches doubling up as NIS coaches, resulting in a greater alignment of the Badminton Academy’s programme to the national setup’s.

-Since the SWS started operations in 2011, our youth shuttlers have shown dominance in the local scene and achieved notable results at the regional level.
+Since the SWS began in 2011, our youth shuttlers have shown dominance in the local scene and achieved notable results at the regional level.
 Being in the NIS, student-athletes in the SWS programme have more opportunities to travel and compete overseas, thus giving them greater competition exposure.

 The Badminton Academy also conducts pre-Singapore Sports School programmes.
-Interested candidates can read more about the programmes under the ‘Programmes and Competitions’ tab.
+Interested candidates can read more about the programmes by clicking the "PROGRAMMES AND COMPETITIONS" tab above.

 2015 Year of Graduation